End-of-life conversations empower a person to “die well”

-What is end-of-life about?
+What is end-of-life care?

-End-of-life is about the care and support someone will receive as their body moves toward death.
-This process could take days, weeks, or months.
+End-of-life care is about the support and medical care someone will receive as their body moves toward death.

-End-of-life planning usually includes:
+End-of-life care planning usually includes:

 - Where someone wants to spend their final days